magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_understanding-vinaya.md

 If we are genuinely sincere we will have a sense of shame and a fear of wrongdoing.
 We will know that if there is doubt in our mind we will not act on it nor speak on it.
-The is only words.
-For example, in the books is one thing, but in our minds it is another.
+The *Sīlaniddesa* is only words.
+For example, *hiri-ottappa* in the books is one thing, but in our minds it is another.

 Studying the Vinaya with Venerable Ajahn Mun I learned many things.
 As I sat and listened, understanding arose.

 So, when it comes to the Vinaya, I’ve studied considerably.
 Some days during the Rains Retreat I would study from six o’clock in the evening through till dawn.
 I understand it sufficiently.
-All the factors of [^7] which are covered in the I wrote down in a notebook and kept in my bag.
+All the factors of *āpatti*[^7] which are covered in the *Pubbasikkhā* I wrote down in a notebook and kept in my bag.
 I really put effort into it, but in later times I gradually let go.
 It was too much.
 I didn’t know which was the essence and which was the trimming, I had just taken all of it.
 When I understood more fully I let it drop off because it was too heavy.
 I just put my attention into my own mind and gradually did away with the texts.

-However, when I teach the monks here I still take the as my standard.
+However, when I teach the monks here I still take the *Pubbasikkhā* as my standard.
 For many years here at Wat Pah Pong it was I myself who read it to the assembly.
 In those days I would ascend the Dhamma-seat and go on until at least eleven o’clock or midnight, some days even until one or two o’clock in the morning.
 We were interested.
 And we trained.
 After listening to the Vinaya reading we would go and consider what we’d heard.
 You can’t really understand the Vinaya just by listening to it.
 Having listened to it you must examine it and delve into it further.

 Even though I studied these things for many years my knowledge was still not complete, because there were so many ambiguities in the texts.
 Now